Alpha Epsilon Pi: History

-Alpha Epsilon Pi was founded on November 7, 1913, under the Washington Square Arch at New York University (NYU) by Charles C. Moskowitz and 10 other Jewish men: David K. Schafer, Isador M. Glazer, Herman L. Kraus, Arthur E. Leopold, Benjamin M. Meyer, Arthur M. Lipkint, Charles J. Pintel, Maurice Plager, Hyman Shulman, and Emil J. Lustgarten.
+Alpha Epsilon Pi was founded on November 7, 1913, under the Washington Square Arch at New York University (NYU) by Charles C. Moskowitz and 10 other Jewish men: David K. Schafer, Isador M. Glazer, Herman L. Kraus, Arthur E. Leopold, Benjamin M. Meyer, Arthur M. Lipkint, Charles J. Pintel, Maurice Plager, Hyman Schulman, and Emil J. Lustgarten.
 These men are known as the "Immortal 11."
 Their first pledge was Samuel L. Epstein.

 Charles C. Moskowitz had just transferred to New York University's School of Commerce from the City College of New York.
 Several fraternities at the School of Commerce expressed interest in him and one gave him a bid.
 The name of that fraternity is unknown.
 When Charles asked whether his close Jewish friends could join as well, he was told that the invitation was for him alone.
 At this point, the group of 11 men began meeting regularly in a German Ratskeller called "Haan's Ladies' and Gentlemen's Restaurant, Cafe and Rathskeller".
 Official school recognition of AEPi was granted on November 7.

 The founding members intended for AEPi to be a national fraternity even before the second chapter at NYU was designated the Alpha chapter.
 In 1917, the local fraternity Phi Tau at Cornell University became the Beta chapter of AEPi.

 Only fifty-two men had been initiated into AEPi by the start of World War I. Almost every undergraduate and alumnus of the fraternity served in the military, causing the fraternity to become nearly inactive during the war years.

 In the years between the world wars, Alpha Epsilon Pi grew to 28 chapters.
 Expansion remained dormant throughout World War II as many fraternity members served in the war effort.

 With the end of the war and the shift of the national headquarters to St. Louis, Missouri, Alpha Epsilon Pi had gained new life and momentum in its reopening of inactive chapters, expansion to new campuses, and merging with other locals, that had seen reduced membership as a result of the war.
 In 1940, Sigma Omega Psi joined Alpha Epsilon Pi adding three chapters, as did Sigma Tau Phi in 1947.

 The next two decades were a time of steady growth for Alpha Epsilon Pi, as well as other college fraternities.
 However, with the onset of fighting in Vietnam in the early 1960s, fraternity life faltered.
 Liberal student bodies revolted against authority and the Greek system, which was seen as a conservative, elitist group.
 Membership plummeted and nearly half the chapter roll was lost.
 However, the fraternity was able to reverse the trend and stabilize membership numbers by 1975, following the end of the Vietnam War.

 In 2009, AEPi became the first fraternity to establish a chapter in Israel at the Interdisciplinary Center in Herzliya.
 In 2014, AEPi was the first college student organization to be admitted as a full member to the Conference of Presidents of Major American Jewish Organizations.
 In 2015, AEPi became the first fraternity to establish a chapter in Australia.